Victoriajuszkiewicz/FOODY-app-Spoonacular-API-/README.md

 1. Create a new file called .env inside the client folder.
 2. Create a new env file in main folder (FS23-Team1).
 3. Run npm install on both main folder (FS23-Team1) and inside client.
-4.
+4. Run npm run migrate on the back end to get Data base.

 ### API

-Using the spoonacular API for recipes, and Food API.
-It allows search by ingreadient.
+Using the spoonacular API for recipes.
+It allows search by ingredient and show recipes.

 1. Create a Spoonacular account
 2. Login to your Spoonacular account
 3. All documentation is here https://spoonacular.com/food-api/docs

-### Functionality
+### Main features

+User authentication
+Private route
+Register/login
+The user is able to add recipe to favourites
+Search by ingredient
+Show ingredients in blocks
+Show details about the recipe
+Show nutrition
+Compare health score
+Website being responsive

-### Technology
+### User Journey

+A user can see a home page, search for an recipe & get results A user can create a profile
+A user can log in to their profile
+A User can click on result page to see more details about the recipe User can add recipe to favourite list
+User can delete recipe from list of favourites
+User can compare health score

+## Technologies

 - VS Code </br>
 - HTML5